-In addition to the home reading books, children will take part in reading activities every day during their guided reading sessions.
+In addition to the home reading books, children will take part in reading activities every day during their class reading sessions.
 These sessions enable teachers to focus on teaching the key skills for becoming an excellent reader.
 During these sessions children will be divided into groups of no more than 6, by their National Book Band colours, which enables teachers to select texts appropriate for the pupils reading ability and tailor their teaching to the specific needs of the children in each group.
 Over 30 new sets of books in each book band colour have been purchased to ensure children access a variety of high-quality fiction and non-fiction books during these sessions.

 The internet is an extraordinary learning resource and is a whole world of fun for our children.